sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    2. In case the vulnerability exists in a library and an in-scope contract uses it and is affected by this bug this is a valid issue.
    3. ﻿﻿If there is a vulnerability in a contract from the contest repository but is not included in the scope then issues related to it cannot be considered valid.
 8. **Opportunity Loss** is not considered a loss of funds by Sherlock.
 For example, loss of functionality is not considered a loss of protocol revenue, nevertheless issues involving opportunity loss may be valid issues (for example, due to a loss of core functionality).
+9. **Design decisions** are not valid issues.
+Even if the design is suboptimal, but doesn't imply any loss of funds, these issues are considered informational.

 ### IV.
 How to identify a high issue:

-1. Definite loss of funds without extensive limitations of external conditions.
+1. Definite loss of funds without (extensive) limitations of external conditions.
 2. Inflicts serious non-material losses (doesn't include contract simply not working).

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states.
-2. Breaks **core** contract functionality, rendering the contract useless or leading to unknown potential exploits/loss of funds. \
+2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds.
 3. A material loss of funds, no/minimal profit for the attacker at a considerable cost.
 The losses must exceed small, finite amount of funds, any amount relevant based on the precision (i.e. rounding to $10 ^ {-18}$ of the amount is fine), and 0.05% APY.
-Some concepts used in the README/codebase may override these parameters to more sensible ones.
+Some concepts used in the README/codebase may override these parameters to more sensible ones depending on the context.

 ### VI.
 Requirements:

-PoC is required for all issues for which PoC's creation is possible, especially those:
+PoC is required for all issues falling into any of the following groups:
-- related to precision loss,
-- non-obvious ones with complex vulnerabilities/attack paths,
+- non-obvious ones with complex vulnerabilities/attack paths
-- for which there are nontrivial limitations/constraints on inputs, to show that the attack is possible despite those.
+- for which there are nontrivial limitations/constraints on inputs, to show that the attack is possible despite those
+- related to precision loss
+- reentrancy attacks
+- attacks related to the gas consumption

 Also, Watsons must outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.